EN

 a) has been questioned by the BBC

-b) has been questioned by the BBC
+b) is supported by the BBC

-c) is supported by the BBC
+c) has been questioned by the BBC

 Microsoft co-founder Bill Gates doesn't seem to agree with the hero tag bestowed on National Security Agency whistleblower Edward Snowden by Apple co-founder Steve Wozniak.
 Answering the question as to whether he viewed Snowden as a hero, or a traitor, Gates said, "I think he broke the law, so I certainly wouldn't characterize him as a hero.
 If he wanted to raise the issues and stay in the country and engage in civil disobedience or something of that kind, then it would fit more the model of hero.”